 My main research and teaching interests are in the area of American national institutions.
 I'm the author of two books: Congress Under Fire: Reform Politics and the Republican Majority, with Walter Oleszek (Houghton Mifflin, 1997) and Leadership in Committee: A Comparative Analysis of Leadership Behavior in the U.S. Senate (University of Michigan Press, 1991, 2001), as well as a number of articles and book chapters about congressional politics.

 Currently, I have several ongoing research projects that combine my interests in congressional scholarship and undergraduate education.
-One is an analysis of partisan coalition building on Capitol Hill, which will result in a book, tentatively entitled The Whip Systems of Congress.
-The project has already benefited significantly from the research assistance of dozens of William and Mary students.
+One is a book entitled, The Whips: Party Coalition Building in Congress, which will be published by the University of Michigan Press sometime during 2018.
+That project benefited significantly from the research assistance of dozens of William and Mary students.
+Recently, I participated in a Civics 101/NPR podcast about the whips.
 A few years ago, a New York Times political blog featured an entry about the project and the role of congressional whips in general.
 A data archive that includes information about over 650 whip counts from the U.S. House can be accessed with the menu item to the left.

 I've served in a variety of staff positions in Congress and enjoy advising students about professional opportunities on Capitol Hill.
 During 1991-92, as an American Political Science Association Congressional Fellow, I spent the academic year learning about the Congress while working in the personal office of a prominent member of the U.S. House.
 In 1992-93, I served as professional staff to the Joint Committee on the Organization of Congress, a temporary, bipartisan panel charged with formulating proposals for reforming the House and Senate.
 I also have served as co-editor of the Legislative Studies Quarterly (2003-07), the leading scholarly journal specializing in legislatures, and as chair of the Legislative Studies Section of the American Political Science Association (2011-13).